 - Liver Function

-- Endocrine Function (Thyroid, Testosterone, PSA)
+- Endocrine Function (Thyroid, Testosterone)

 - Penile Color Flow Doppler Evaluation – evaluates penile anatomy and blood flow